 Posts Tagged ‘Whales’

-He was the teenage only son of well-to-do parents, with soft hands and clean nails.
-Mother and Father – who had a crony at Lloyd’s – were off on a world cruise for their health, so they packed him off on one of the last British windjammers “to make a man of him”.
+He was the teenage only son of well-to-do parents, with uncalloused hands and a yen for real life.
+Mother and Father – a marine insurance broker – were off on a world cruise for their health, so they packed him off on one of the last British windjammers.

-And that was how Eugene Bainbridge, a Marlborough College public school dropout and probably the oddest apprentice John Stewart & Co ever shipped, joined the motley crowd in the half deck of Monkbarns with his expensive Leica in Newcastle NSW in 1924 and set sail for two years on what would turn out to be the old square-rigger’s very last trip.
+And that was how Eugene Bainbridge, ex-Marlborough College, joined the motley crowd in the half deck of Monkbarns with his expensive Leica in Newcastle NSW in 1924 and set sail for two years on what would turn out to be the old square-rigger’s very last trip.

 But even with half the hands working unpaid, the sums for the old windbags were no longer adding up.
 One by one, John Stewart’s fleet had been sold for scrap.
 Monkbarns was among the last four, and she had been laid up in Bruges for over a year until a lucky cargo of rock salt brought her out of retirement in 1923 one more time.